MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 When users or user groups are created, you must assign permission sets to each to define which object a user can access.
 First, you must organize the relevant permissions in permission sets.

-## To create or a edit a permission set
+## To create or edit a permission set
 Permission sets function as containers of permissions, so that you can easily manage multiple permissions in one record.
 When you have created a permission set, you must add the actual permissions.
 For more information, see the "To create or edit permissions" section.

 > [!NOTE]